wyuzyf/bisheing1/kinect calibration/iai_kinect2-ros/README.md

 we urge everyone to check the [github issues  (including closed ones)](https://github.com/code-iai/iai_kinect2/issues?utf8=%E2%9C%93&q=is%3Aissue).
 Your issue is very likely discussed there already.

-The goal of this project is to give you a driver and the tools needed to receive data from the Kinect-2 sensor, in a way useful for robotics.
+The goal of this project is to give you a driver （驱动） and the tools needed to receive data from the Kinect-2 sensor（从KINECT-2接收数据的工具）, in a way useful for robotics（用在机器人方面）.
 You will still need to know how to use ROS to make use of it.
 Please follow the [ROS tutorials](http://wiki.ros.org/ROS/Tutorials).
 You will also need to learn how to work with point-clouds, or depth-clouds, or images (computer vision) to do useful things with the data.